 The email, sent by Sgt.
 Joseph Cirella, said per the chief's orders Kaspereen was not to be used for any response and, if additional manpower was needed, the department should call neighboring towns.

 It also said Kaspereen was not to be given a patrol vehicle, and anyone assisting or distracting Kaspereen during his assignment would be disciplined, too.
 The assignment wasn't to be a topic of discussion in the department, and any requests by Kaspereen to meet with the chief were denied, it said.

-Patrolman Anthony Maccario, the president of the police union, gave an account of his observations and his involvement in the matter in a deposition on March 26.
+Patrolman Anthony Maccario, the president of the police union, .
 He provided the deposition at the Morristown law office of Kaspereen's attorney, Kevin Barber, of Niedweske Barber Hager.

 Maccario said he saw Kaspereen's assignment as an inappropriate disciplinary action and filed his first grievance in his seven years as PBA president on Kaspereen's behalf, according to a transcript of the proceeding.